Two-step interpretable modeling of Intensive Care Acquired Infections: Step 1: CNN at work

+\item We excluded the final 24 hours of data for patients who passed away during their ICU stay.
+This was done to eliminate time windows that might contain unrepresentative information, such as extreme or abnormal records resulting from medical decisions to withhold treatment in the last 24 hours before death.
+Hence, by using these records the CNN could be biased, and the classification task would be made tougher.

-\item We first remove the last 24 hours of records for all patients who died during the stay. \item Starting from admission time $\tau^i_0$ of the patient $i$, we partition all physiological vital signals time-series into time windows of width $w= 24$ hours until the final time $T^i_\ell$ of the patient record (defined as in point 1 for the patients who died during the stay).
-Therefore, we obtain the set of intervals $\mathcal{P}^i$ for the patient $i$:
+\item Starting from admission time $\tau^i_0$ of the $i$-th patient, we partitioned all physiological vital signs into time windows of width $w= 24$ hours until achieving the final time $T^i_\ell$ of the patient record (defined as in point 1 for the patients who died during the stay).
+Therefore, we obtained the set of intervals $\mathcal{P}^i$ for the patient $i$:

-We define the set of time windows shifted by $\delta$ as:
+Likewise, we defined the set of time windows \emph{shifted by $\delta$} as: